zmrocze/claro/README.md

 ## Available on linux

 Currently available on linux.
-Build with nix with
+Install with nix with
 `nix build github:zmrocze/claro`.

 Android version on the way!